UN re-elects Antonio Guterres as secretary-general

 “There are too many asymmetrics and paradoxes,” he said.
 “They need to be addressed head on.”

-Guterres expressed hope that “what we are living through today in terms of mistrust is, I hope, an aberration but it cannot become the norm.”
+“What we are living through today in terms of mistrust is, I hope, an aberration,” the U.N. chief said, “but it cannot become the norm.”

 Guterres, a former U.N. refugee chief, was elected by the assembly to succeed Ban Ki-moon after a hotly contested and transparent race in October 2016 that initially included 13 candidates — seven women and six men.
 Guterres took office on Jan.
 1, 2017.